The internet is packed with valuable public data—you just need to know where to find it.

 Pretty much anything publicly available online—social media posts, company websites, government databases, news articles, forums, and even dark web sources.

-This information has to be legally accessible to anyone without special permission.
-And yet, you might not be able to collect it without specialized software.
+Yet, you might not be able to collect it without specialized software.

-Yes, as long as you're accessing publicly available information.
-However, how you use this information also matters.
 Many organizations have policies about OSINT use, and some tools require proper licensing or authorization.

 Each OSINT software functions in its unique way based on the platform you choose.